Zetaphor/lenscript/README.md

     - User-defined variables
     - LenscriptObject
       - User-defined variables
+      - Trigger Properties (e.g., Touching, Hovering, Visible)
-      - States
+      - Named States
         - Properties
           - Interface Properties (e.g., Color, Position, Scale)
-          - Trigger Properties (e.g., Touching, Hovering, Visible)

 #### Property Types:

 - **Interface Properties**: These are properties that signal changes to the external interface.
+Interface properties are defined on the current state, and can be changed by the result of triggers or a state transition.
 Examples include browser, game engine, or virtual world platforms.

 - **Trigger Properties**: These are properties that respond to events or changes coming from the external interface.
-For instance, they detect when an object is hovered over or clicked.
+Trigger properties are defined on the object separate from the state and thus are not affected by state changes.
+For instance, they are used to detect when an object is hovered over or clicked.

 #### Goal: